AyubShaikhVahidoddin/Digital-Signature-Std-Assignment-6_CS6530/README.md

 Roll Number:- CS21M515
 Email-Id - Ayub.Shaikh.Vahid@gmail.com

+The program is in C- language. name of program file is- **DigitalSignaturesStdAlgo.c**
 **Sample Output 1 :**
 1. Enter the message: any number can enter belwo is example msg is- 123456789
 2. then program do the key gernartion and signature generation as per screen shot.